Is shareholder information made publicly available?

 If a shareholder is also a person with significant control (PSC)

 Often, shareholders are also people with significant control (PSCs).
-A PSC is someone who has a certain degree of ownership or control of a company.
+A PSC is a person who has a certain degree of ownership or control of a company.

-A shareholder is classed as a PSC if they hold:
+A shareholder is classed as a PSC if they meet one or more of the following criteria:

-Any shareholder who is also a person with significant control must provide the following information for Companies House:
+Any shareholder who is also a person with significant control must provide the following information to Companies House:

 Depending on when a person becomes a PSC, their details must be sent to Companies House as part of the incorporation application or on form PSC01: Notice of individual person with significant control (PSC).

-With the exception of the PSC’s home address details and the day part of their DOB, all of this information is made publicly available on the Companies House register.
+With the exception of the PSC’s home address details and the day element of their date of birth, all of this information is made publicly available on the Companies House register.

 Additionally, the company itself must record this information in its own PSC register.
-This register must be kept available for public inspection at the company’s registered office or SAIL address, along with the other statutory company registers.
+This register must be kept available for public inspection at the company’s registered office or a SAIL address.

-If there are any changes relating to a company’s PSCs, the register should be updated as soon as possible.
-The company must also notify Companies House within 14 days of the change.
+If there are any changes to a company’s PSCs, the directors should update the PSC register as soon as possible.
+The company must also notify Companies House within 14 days of any change.

 How to find shareholder information online

-You can find shareholder information (and PSC details) relating to any UK company by searching the Companies House register.
-This public register is open and available to anyone who wishes to view it.
+You can search the Companies House register to find details of shareholders and PSCs of UK companies.
+This open public register is available to anyone who wishes to view it.

-- Enter the company name, company registration number, or shareholder name in the search bar (searching by company name or number is easier if you have that information)
+2. Enter the company name, company registration number, or shareholder name in the search bar

-- Scroll through the search results and select the relevant company name or individual’s name
+3. Scroll through the search results and select the name of the relevant company or individual

-- If it does not contain ‘Full details of Shareholders’, view each previous confirmation statement with updates until you find one that includes this information.
+7. If it doesn’t contain ‘Full details of Shareholders’, view each previous confirmation statement with updates until you find one that includes this information

-- Select ‘View PDF’ next to the Incorporation filing
+9. Select ‘View PDF’ next to the ‘Incorporation’ filing

-- You will be presented with the company’s Certificate of Incorporation, where you will find shareholder information under the heading ‘Initial Shareholdings’
+10. You’ll be presented with the company’s Certificate of Incorporation.
+Shareholder information will appear under the heading ‘Initial Shareholdings’

-The information shown online should be accurate and current.
-However, there is no guarantee of this.
-Companies are only required to report changes to shareholder information when they file their annual confirmation statement, though some may choose to send their statement early.
+The information shown should be accurate and current.
+However, there’s no guarantee of this.
+Companies need only report changes to shareholder information when they file their annual confirmation statement, but some may send their statement early.

-That being said, if the company is newly incorporated or has recently filed a confirmation statement, it would be reasonable to assume that the details are correct.
+That said, if the company is newly incorporated or has recently filed a confirmation statement, it would be reasonable to assume the details are correct.

 How to find PSC information online

-You can also view a company’s PSC information by following steps 1-3 above, then selecting the ‘People’ tab and clicking on ‘People with significant control’.
+You can view a company’s PSC information by following steps 1 to 3 above, selecting the ‘People’ tab, then clicking on ‘People with significant control’.
 The screen will display the details of every PSC in the company.

-Why do companies have to disclose information to the public?
+Why do companies have to disclose shareholder information to the public?

-Similarly, if you set up a company in the UK, you will be required to publicly disclose certain information about the business itself, including its activities, annual accounts, and registered office address.
+Similarly, if you set up a company in the UK, you must publicly disclose certain information about the business itself, including its activities, annual accounts, and registered office address.

-The reporting and disclosure of such information are essential for maintaining high standards of corporate transparency and behaviour in the UK.
+• Reporting and disclosing such information is essential for maintaining high corporate transparency and behaviour standards in the UK.
 These stringent requirements enable investors, lenders, regulators, and members of the public to confirm basic information about companies and carry out due diligence checks.

-The UK’s corporate transparency regime provides people with greater clarity and confidence in the companies they choose to associate with, and it is one of the reasons why the UK is deemed an attractive location for global business.
+The UK’s corporate transparency regime gives people greater clarity and confidence in the companies they associate with, making the UK an attractive location for global business.

 Publicising this information strengthens the integrity of the Companies House register and helps to tackle fraudulent activity, money laundering, and other types of economic crime in the UK.